Skip to main content

 Media plan for National Senior Center Month

 Your local media are always looking for a good story about how your community is supporting older adults.
-This is a great time to share upbeat, empowering examples of how your center is the key to aging well with exciting virtual and in-person programs and a focus on healthy living.
+You can use National Senior Center Month to share upbeat, empowering examples of how your center is the key to aging well with exciting virtual and in-person programs and a focus on healthy living.
 We’ve made reaching out to local reporters easy.
 This media plan will help you generate newspaper, radio, and television interest in your center’s participation in National Senior Center Month.

 1 month before your celebration . . .

-• Ensure your spokespeople and participants will be available in person (in a safe manner) or virtually for media interviews.
+• Ensure you have spokespeople, including participants, who will be available in person at tje event and/or virtually for media interviews.

 FOR NEWSPAPERS: